 1. Check permissions

 The common bug that’s causing this problem usually prevents users from sending pictures or even text messages to users that recently re-activated their Facebook accounts (Facebook Messenger accounts, too).
-What you should do is simply un-friend that user and be-friend him/her again.
+What you should do is simply un-friend that user and add him/her again.
 If pictures won’t go through after that, continue reading.

 Let’s start by checking all permissions to ensure that Facebook Messenger has access to both your locale storage and the SD card.
-Sometimes, users accidentally dismiss the prompt which asks for the storage access.
+Sometimes, users accidentally dismiss the prompt which asks for storage access.
 If that’s the case, you won’t be able to send or save images in Facebook Messenger.

 With that said, navigate to Settings > Apps > All apps > Facebook Messenger.
 Once there, make sure that all related permissions are granted.
 You don’t have to grant Location, Contacts, or SMS permissions.

 2. Clear cache and data from the Messenger

 The second step is to clear the cache and data from the Messenger app and reset the app that way.
 Many issues in Android apps can be addressed by clearing the cache and data from the app.

 Follow these steps, to clear cache and data from Facebook Messenger: